Chapter 3: Spiritual Renunciation

 “I wanted one child, and God has denied it.”

-“Ah!
-That is all your problem?
-How many children do you want?”
+“That is all your problem?
+How many children do you want?” he asked.

 “You will have two,” he said.

-After two or three years, she came to the very same sage who said God has denied her request, with two children.
-The saint recognised this lady.
-“Who are these two boys?”
+After two or three years, she came with two children to the very same saint who said that God had denied her request.

 He said, “How is it possible?
 God has told me categorically that you cannot have children.
 How is it possible that you have two?
 I shall quarrel with God today.
 He has told me a lie.”